Welcome to the stock market!

 Now that we have the stocks to buy, the next question is, how many shares should you buy?

 While there is no minimum number of shares you should buy, and no maximum either, it’s better to start small.
 Buy a single share of a company just to understand how it feels to own individual stocks.
-Some brokerages even offer the option of buying fractional shares, so instead of buying a full share of the company, buy fractional shares of a number of companies.
+Some brokerages even offer the option of buying fractional shares, so instead of buying a full share of the company, buy fractional shares of several companies.
 This also allows you to get your hands on rather expensive stocks, like Amazon (AMZN) which currently trades at $2,977.
 This is also quite useful if you have limited capital or just want to start really small.
 You can add more stocks to your portfolio over time, as you’ll be constantly learning new things.

 Many brokerages including Charles Schwab and Robinhood offer the option to buy fractional shares.